rproepp/spykeviewer/doc/source/usage.rst

 to use a file format that is not supported by Neo, you can write a plugin:
 :ref:`ioplugins`.

+Lazy Loading
+############

+With lazy loading, only the structure of a file is loaded when you first open it, while big data chunks (e.g. signals, spike trains) are not.
+This can result in faster loading times and much reduced memory usage and enables you to use data files that are larger than your main memory.
+Spyke Viewer will load the required data automatically once it is needed.
+This means that while initial loading is faster, data access will be slower.
+You can switch between regular and lazy loading from the "File" menu under "Read Mode".
+The read mode affects newly loaded files and you can have both regularly and lazily loaded files opened at the same time.
+Not all Neo IOs support this feature (up to Neo 0.3.0, only the IO for HDF5 files does).

 .. _selections:

 Selections